• GIFT IDEAS

 DIY Wooden Christmas Tree with Lights

-I’ve got an easy outdoor Christmas Tree idea to share that will add such a warm and festive touch to your home.
+This easy outdoor Christmas Tree idea will add such a warm and festive touch to your home, and will be completely unique, too!

 These homemade Christmas Trees and Stars look so cute during the daytime… and they look absolutely fabulous with the lights on in the dark!